PrathameshVarhadpande/power-bi/README.md

 # power-bi
-Power BI Report on a Meal Delivery Company
+Power BI Report of a Meal Delivery Company